LanternYing/WSRec/PMF/readme.txt

 These results can be directly used for your research work.

 On the other hand, if you want to reproduce our experiments, you can run the program with our provided Python scripts "run_rt.py" and "run_tp.py".
+You can also turn on the "parallelMode" in the config area for speedup if you use a multi-core computer.

 >> python run_rt.py
 >> python run_tp.py